Thick and Soft Chocolate Peanut Butter Cookies

 There’s NO Flour, NO Butter, and NO White sugar used!
 The flavor is intensely chocolaty, balanced by the sweet and creamy peanut butter.
 The cookies are brownie-like in density and thickness.
 They’re soft, chewy, and moist.
 They’re more rich and bold than they are overly sweet.
 For those who love pairing chocolate and peanut butter, these cookies are for you.
 It’s a small-batch recipe, and makes just a baker’s dozen, perfect for quick cravings when you don’t need a huge batch of cookies.

-- 1 cup + 2 tablespoons creamy peanut butter (i.e. one heaping cup - I prefer creamy honey roasted; plain or crunchy may be used; do not use natural or homemade peanut butter - see below)
+1 cup + 2 tablespoons creamy peanut butter (i.e. one heaping cup – I prefer creamy honey roasted; plain or crunchy may be used; do not use natural or homemade peanut butter, it’s too runny)

 - Add the cocoa powder (I don’t bother to sift), baking soda, and beat to incorporate, 1 to 2 minutes.
 Dough may be a bit crumbly in pieces, but pieces should all stick together forming a large mound when pinched, squeezed, and pushed together.
 If your dough seems dry, adding 1 to 2 additional tablespoons of peanut butter will help it combine.